MrKriss/CarAuctionAnalysis/README.md

 All code was developed on Python 3.4 and has not been tested on Python 2.x .
 However there is no need to install Python 3 globally if installing with conda above, as the Python 3 that is installed will be isolated to the specified virtual environment.

+Tested and developed on MacBook Pro, Mid 2010, OS X 10.9.5

 # Running the Analysis

 The following files are provided in this repository: